FromPartsUnknown/Cabbage/README.md

 4. **Executable Path List (`--exec-path`)**:
     *  Obtains a list of executable paths for all scheduled threads at time of core dump.
     * To verify the integrity of each executable identified:
-        * Obtain the executable binary using '/proc/<pid>/path/a.out'
+        * Obtain the executable binary from compromised system
         * On a trusted Solaris system with unmodified package metadata run: '/usr/sbin/pkgchk -l -p /full/path/to/executable'

 ## Prerequisites